wmodes/bearcreek/README.md

 [Click here to experience part 1 of Bear Creek online.](https://modes.io/bear-creek/)

 While playing in a browser is certainly convenient, it is typographically painful to this author.
 A better alternative is to download software that presents interactive fictions on your desktop.
-I highly recommend the typographically beautiful Gargoyle which can play a whole host of different format IF games..
-This is more complicated, but in my opinion, well worth it.
+I highly recommend the typographically beautiful Lectrote which can play a whole host of different format IF games.
+This is a bit more complicated, but in my opinion, well worth it.

 1. Download and install [Lectrote](https://github.com/erkyrath/lectrote/releases), available for Linux, Mac and PC.
 2. Download the Bear Creek story file (available soon)